4gungnand/Color-palette-from-image/README.md

-# Color-palette-from-image
+# Color-palette-generator
-A simple web app to create color palette from image
+A simple web app to create color palette from image input

 Idea: Kmeans clustering